ws111994/Guide-to-Notion/README.md

 ### via web version of the Notion

-The quickiest way to use Notion is to use website [remote theme](https://www.notion.so/)
+The quickiest way to use Notion is to use [Notion](https://www.notion.so/) website

 <br>
 <br>